Ilario Pantano: Incident, hearing and aftermath

 On April 15, 2004, acting on intelligence extracted from captured insurgents, Lieutenant Pantano led his platoon against a compound near the town of Mahmudiyah.
 As the platoon approached the compound, they saw a vehicle with two Iraqis in it.
 Pantano ordered his men to stop the vehicle and to have the occupants of the vehicle handcuffed.
 The vehicle was searched for weapons.
-Lieutenant Pantano remained with the captives, while the rest of his platoon secured the compound.
+Pantano remained with the captives, while the rest of his platoon secured the compound.
 The compound was deserted, but his men found a cache of arms, including "several mortar aiming stakes, a flare gun, three AK47 rifles, 10 AK magazines with assault vests and IED making material".

 When Pantano learned that the compound contained weapons, he ordered Sergeant Daniel Coburn and Corpsman George Gobles to watch for enemies.
 He then released the captives from their bonds so they could search the vehicle again more thoroughly.
 According to a statement Lieutenant Pantano made to military investigators in June 2004, he then used hand signals to order the captives to search the vehicle again.
 According to Pantano, during the search of the vehicle he felt the Iraqis posed a threat to him.
 They were talking and Pantano believed they were conspiring together.
 When they both turned to face each other he shouted "Stop!" in both Arabic and English, and when they did not stop, he shot them.
 He later stated: "I then changed magazines and continued to fire until the second magazine was empty...I had made a decision that when I was firing I was going to send a message to these Iraqis and others that when we say, 'No better friend, No worse enemy,' we mean it.
 I had fired both magazines into the men, hitting them with about 80 percent of my rounds."